knah/VRCMods/README.md

 This repository contains my mods for VRChat.
 Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for support and more mods!
 Looking for more (universal) mods?
 [Check out my universal mods repository!](https://github.com/knah/ML-UniversalMods)

+## Preface
+Modifying the VRChat client is not allowed by VRChat Terms of Service and can lead to your account being banned.
+Based on evidence until this point, VRChat Team will happily hand out bans to people using mods with evil features, such as ripping, crashing, and others things you don't want to be on the receiving end of.
+Mods published here aim to avoid negative attention from VRChat Team and hopefully keep their users in a non-banned state as long as possible.
+However, with that said, **these mods are provided without any warranty and as-is**.
+If you use them and do get banned, don't complain to me that you were not warned.
+Also, report your ban to VRChat Modding Group discord (see above) - every data point matters in determining how safe mods are for general public use.

+As an extra point, if you encounter an issue with the game (especially after an update), **make sure that issue is not caused by mods before reporting it to VRChat Team**.
+You can add `--no-mods` launch option (in Steam) to temporarily disable MelonLoader without uninstalling it completely.

 ## AdvancedSafety
 Features:
  * Set hard limits on avatar features, such as polygon count, audio sources, and some other things